 - A change of shoes: Bringing a pair of shoes to change into after a long hike is a luxury – especially if you’re travelling on public transport.
 But I’m so glad that I packed a pair of hiking sandals.
 They added minimal weight to my back pack, but offered maximum comfort when I returned to Inveruglas.
 My feet were so happy!

 - Midge spray: I had heard that Ben Vane can have quite a lot of midges.
 I was lucky because it was a hot and breezy day – and midges like neither wind not intense sun.
 But better safe than sorry.
+Here’s my full guide to dealing with Scottish midges and other insects.

 - USB cable: The Citylink buses I travelled on were both equipped with USB plugs at each seat, so I could charge my phone and not waste precious battery on the journey.